Diagnosis of Depression in Dubai

-Typically, at least two primary and two secondary symptoms must be present for a minimum of two weeks.
-Psychiatrists also consider the patient’s recent emotional history and the impact of symptoms on daily functioning.
+There are so-called primary and secondary symptoms of depression.
+Psychiatrists diagnose depression if at least two primary and two secondary symptoms are present for a minimum of two weeks.
+They also consider the patient’s recent emotional history and the impact of symptoms on daily functioning.
 Physical complaints—such as heart palpitations or breathing difficulties—are also evaluated, as they can be linked to depression.

 Diagnosing Depression at CHMC in Dubai